-Organizational citizenship behavior (OCB) in this study are forms of employee concern for the organization (Podsakoff et al., 2000).
+In this study, organizational citizenship behavior (OCB) is an employee concern for the organization (Podsakoff et al., 2000).
 This concern is manifested in 5 forms of indicators.
-First; altruism is behavior that voluntarily helps co-workers by involving themselves completely until the helping activity is complete (Özdemir & Ergun, 2015).
-This self-involvement in helping is also done intimately by removing psychological barriers so that the process of sharing knowledge for problem solving can run well.
-Employees with high altruism will also try to take over the duties of absent employees and offer to complete the tasks of employees who experience work overload (Yu et al., 2018).
+First, Altruism is behavior that voluntarily helps co-workers by involving themselves completely until the helping activity is complete (Özdemir & Ergun, 2015).
+This self-involvement in helping is also done intimately by removing psychological barriers so that the process of sharing knowledge for problem-solving can run well.
+Employees with high Altruism will also try to take over the duties of absent employees and offer to complete the tasks of employees who experience work overload (Yu et al., 2018).
 Employee initiatives like this will solve many organizational problems (Demir, 2015).

-Second; Conscientiousness is behavior that exceeds the work standards set by the organization such as attendance that exceeds the minimum work requirements and enforcement of discipline or organizational rules even though there is no supervision over him (Fehr et al., 2017).
-He also voluntarily encourages himself to improve his knowledge, skills and competencies including following, studying and applying the latest technology from his field of expertise.
-Employees with high conscientiousness will have an internal drive to throw themselves in completing tasks better, repeating them until they are better than before, even creating new formulas needed by the organization (Acaray & Akturan, 2015; W. J. Chen, 2016).
-Third; sportsmanship which is the ability to tolerate, to understand the unfavorable and unfavorable organizational conditions, the attitude of not complaining and not blaming other parties, and not exaggerating problems in the organization (Davison et al., 2020).
+Second, Conscientiousness is behavior that exceeds the work standards set by the organization, such as attendance that exceeds the minimum work requirements and enforcement of discipline or organizational rules even though there is no supervision over him (Fehr et al., 2017).
+He also voluntarily encourages himself to improve his knowledge, skills, and competencies, including following, studying, and applying the latest technology from his field of expertise.
+Employees with high Conscientiousness will have an internal drive to throw themselves into completing tasks better, repeating them until they are better than before, and even creating new formulas needed by the organization (Acaray & Akturan, 2015; W. J. Chen, 2016).

-Employees with good sportsmanship behavior will always build positive relationships with fellow employees to prevent conflicts from arising, besides that they will always rely on collectivity in solving various problems.
-With sportsmanship capital, employees will continuously provide inspiration and optimism in looking at the future of the organization (Yang et al., 2020).
-Fourth; civic virtue, which is a form of concern for the survival of the organization.
+Third, sportsmanship is the ability to tolerate and understand unfavorable organizational conditions, the attitude of not complaining and not blaming other parties, and not exaggerating problems in the organization (Davison et al., 2020).
+Employees with good sportsmanship behavior will always build positive relationships with fellow employees to prevent conflicts from arising.
+Besides that, they will always rely on collectivity in solving various problems.
+With sportsmanship capital, employees will continuously provide inspiration and optimism in looking at the organization's future (Yang et al., 2020).
+Fourth, civic virtue is a form of concern for the organization's survival.
 This behavior can be in the form of paying attention to important things that must exist and be owned by the organization, providing advice on the creation of shared values in the organization, and inserting various developments in knowledge and technology that can be accessed to be given to the organization (Yildirim, 2014).
-Employees with good civic virtue will always provide continuous knowledge sharing to fellow employees and to the organization.
-With this pattern, the psychological barriers between employees will be reduced and the cohesiveness of team work will be well developed (Montani & Dagenais-Desmarais, 2018).
-Fifth; courtesy, namely the behavior of togetherness and familiarity at work.
-This behavior will encourage the presence of a sense of caring for fellow employees so as to create work familiarity, work cohesiveness, and work collectivity (Acaray & Akturan, 2015; Hart et al., 2016).
+Employees with good civic virtue will always provide continuous knowledge sharing to fellow employees and the organization.
+With this pattern, the psychological barriers between employees will be reduced, and the cohesiveness of teamwork will be well developed (Montani & Dagenais-Desmarais, 2018).

+Fifth; is courtesy, namely the behavior of togetherness and familiarity at work.
+This behavior will encourage a sense of caring for fellow employees to create work familiarity, work cohesiveness, and work collectivity (Acaray & Akturan, 2015; Hart et al., 2016).
 Employees with courtesy behavior will create a culture of respecting each other's strengths and understanding the shortcomings of others.
-This behavior will create a perspective that each employee has advantages as well as disadvantages of each (Qiu et al., 2019).
+This behavior will create a perspective that each employee has advantages and disadvantages (Qiu et al., 2019).
 Therefore, every employee has an equally important role and responsibility for the organization.
-The creation of courtesy behavior is also very effective in preventing conflicts within the organization (Szabó et al., 2018).
-The 5 components of the indicators mentioned above are the main factors forming OCB (Organ et al., 2006).
+The creation of courtesy behavior is also very effective in preventing conflicts (Szabó et al., 2018).
+The five components of the indicators mentioned above are the main factors forming OCB (Organ et al., 2006).